ansys/scade-design-rules/doc/source/rules/scade_types/enum_definition_elements_order.rst

 Rationale
 ---------
-Improves legibility and consistency of SCADE enum definitions across a model.
+Improves legibility and consistency of SCADE enumeration definitions across a model.

 Verification
 ------------